ibmresilient/resilient-community-apps/oauth-utils/README.md

 #### Prerequisites
 * Utility `oauth2_generate_refresh_token`: An OAuth 2.0 identity provider service with an app or project configured to allow user access to a 3rd party application.
 #### Configuration
-* Utility `oauth2_generate_refresh_token`: The following settings must be available for the OAuth 2.0 service.
+* Utility `oauth2_generate_refresh_token`: The following settings must be provided for the OAuth 2.0 service.
 ```
 client_id
 client_secret